Top 4 things to consider when choosing your invoice factoring partner

-Once you’ve decided that factoring is the solution for your cash flow needs, it’s time to choose the right partner for the task.
+Once you’ve decided that invoice factoring is the solution to meet your cash flow needs, it’s time to choose the right partner for the task.

-To help you in this effort, here are the top four things to consider when choosing a factoring partner:
+To help you in this effort, here are the top four things to consider when choosing an invoice factoring partner:

 1. The type of factoring service offered

 There are two major paths that factoring generally takes:

 - Recourse: Where the customer assumes the risk for and guarantees the invoices.
 If the client of the customer fails to pay, the customer is responsible for buying back the invoices.

 - Non-recourse: Where the factor assumes the risk and guarantees the invoice.
 This type of factoring is less common and is generally associated with a higher fee structure.

 2. The terms and rates of their services